In 2013, the Foundation for the Future of Biomedical Sciences in Szeged established the Szent-Györgyi Talent Award.

 Dr. Norbert Kovács

-His research theme is „deep brain stimulation to improve the quality of life for patients with movement disorders such as Parkinson's disease and dystonia”.
+Professor at the University of Pecs, won for his outstanding research in the field of “Deep brain stimulation to improve the quality of life for patients with movement disorders such as Parkinson’s disease and dystonia”.

 Dr. Attila Tóth